dhmunro/dudley/README.md

 must always be declared with at least one dimension.
 Also, here the suffix indicates which Unicode encoding, while in the numpy array interface U always means UCS-4, or U4 here.
-To convert S1 to Unicode, best practice is probably to assume cp1252, falling back to latin1 if any of the missing code points in cp1252 actually occurs in the text.
+To convert S1 to Unicode, best practice is to assume cp1252, falling back to latin1 if any of the missing code points in cp1252 actually occurs in the text.
 (This is more or less the W3 recommendation for how to handle html documents when the character set is not explicitly specified.)

 These primitive types map to the following C primitive types on all modern machines and compilers: